powerboat9/bombadillo/README.md

-# Bombadillo - a non-web client
+# Bombadillo - a non-web browser

-Bombadillo is a non-web client for the terminal.
+Bombadillo is a non-web browser for the terminal.

 ![a screenshot of the bombadillo client](bombadillo-screenshot.png)